-- 2.15.
+- 2.14.
+In the recommended borehole disposal concept, disused sealed radioactive sources should be placed inside a 3 mm-thick stainless steel disposal capsule which should be closed by welding on a 3 mm-thick stainless steel lid.
+The weld should be tested for leaks.
+The thickness of the weld should be at least as thick as the disposal capsule walls.
+The sealed disposal capsule containing the radioactive sources should then be placed inside a pre-cast cement-based insert inside a 6 mm-thick stainless steel disposal container.
+The cement-based insert should comprise two pieces, a larger body part and a lid.
+The lid of the insert should be fixed to the insert body using a small amount of liquid grout, which will set and solidify.
+The disposal container should be closed by welding on 6 mm-thick stainless steel lid.
+The thickness of the weld should be at least as thick as the disposal container walls.
+Disposal capsules, cement-based inserts and disposal containers should be made in diameters and lengths to accommodate the sizes of the sources to be disposed of and taking account of the diameter of the borehole and casing. - 2.15.
 The composition of the stainless steel used for the disposal capsules and containers and their lids should be the same to avoid the possibility of processes such as galvanic corrosion.
 The stainless steel described in Ref.
 [14] is a 316L stainless steel.
-The choice of stainless steel and other materials for the disposal capsules and containers should be appropriate for the disused sealed radioactive sources to be disposed of (e.g. in terms of their potential to generate heat and to cause radiolysis of water see Appendix II).
-The composition of the concrete insert in the recommended borehole disposal concept is based on a sulphate-resistant Portland cement.
-All materials in the disposal system should be selected taking account of their intended purposes, safety functions and the conditions in the disposal system. - 2.16.
-In the recommended borehole disposal concept, the waste packages should be emplaced into the borehole and the spaces around the waste packages in the borehole should be backfilled with concrete.
+The choice of stainless steel and other materials for the disposal capsules and containers should be appropriate for the disused sealed radioactive sources to be disposed of (e.g. in terms of their potential to generate heat and to cause radiolysis of water see Appendix II). - 2.16.
+In the recommended borehole disposal concept, the waste packages should be emplaced into the borehole and the spaces around the waste packages in the borehole should be backfilled using cement-based backfill.
 The number of waste packages and the size of the spaces between them, which will be filled by backfill, should be assessed to determine the total length of disposal zone needed.
 The total length of disposal zone needed should be considered together with the characteristics of the host rocks to determine the number of boreholes and disposal zones needed and the locations and depths of the disposal zones. - 2.17.
 Fig. 1 illustrates a disposal facility for disused sealed radioactive sources with two boreholes; the inset highlights the components present in the disposal zone.